HubSpot/cms-js-building-block-examples/docs/reference.md

 Or by visiting http://hslocal.net:3000/proxy and pasting in the page you want to proxy.

+Similar to how previewing a page from the page editor works, you can force the page to render with the context of a contact by passing an `email` parameter.
+For example `http://cmssite.com.hslocal.net:3000/page?email=bh@hubspot.com` will cause the contact object to be populated based on the email parameter value.

 You may also start the dev server with the `--ssl` option, which enables:

 - https://cmssite.com.hslocal.net:3000/page